Find information to help you register a death and book an appointment online.

 You should bring the following to your appointment:

-- medical certificate of cause of death issued by a doctor (if the death has been referred to the coroner, the coroner's office will advise you);
+- the medical certificate of cause of death if the doctor has given this to you (if the death has been referred to the coroner, the coroner's office will advise you)

-- method of payment for any certificates purchased; and
+- method of payment for any certificates purchased

 If you cannot produce supporting documents to confirm details given about the person who has died or yourself, this will not prevent the registration going ahead.